 - Postpartum compression girdle – I didn’t order mine until I left the hospital (see a photo & more info in this blog post), but several of my friends who had C-sections used one right away to facilitate recovery.
 I wear this at home, wrapped snugly, as often as I can.

 - Earth Mama Organic Nipple and Dry Skin Butter – The nurses at my hospital were wonderfully hands-on with teaching new moms how to breastfeed.
 But by day 2, my nipples were cracked & blistered so I was super glad I brought this balm (bonus: I also used it during our stay for dry skin patches and chapped lips).
 The hospital had packets of lanolin nipple cream, but I tried both and personally preferred this one.
 It’s less sticky and thick than lanolin with a faint cocoa butter scent (but with no taste and is safe for baby), also, it works to quickly soothe and heal.
 I used this for 2 weeks after every breastfeeding session, until my nipples were sufficiently “toughened up” and only needed balm once in a while!

-- Stool softener – The nurse gave me some during my stay, but definitely pick some up at the drugstore for later.
-Whether you have a C-section or vaginal delivery, my friends agree that first few bowel movements post-birth might not happen for a while, and can be a little terrifying once they do!
+- Stool softener – The nurse gave me some during my stay, but definitely pick some up beforehand at the drugstore for later.
+Whether you have a C-section or vaginal delivery, my friends agreed that a bowel movement post-birth might not happen for a while, and can be a little terrifying once it does!